victor-dp/robosat_geoc/README.md

 - Pull Requests are welcome !
 Feel free to send your code...
   Don't hesitate either to initiate a prior discussion throught tickets on any implementation question.

+- If you want to collaborate through code production and maintenance on a long term basis, please get in touch.

 - If you need to add a new feature, but don't want to implement it, <a href="http://datapink.com">DataPink</a> provide core-dev services.

 - Expertise and training on RoboSat.pink are also provided by <a href="http://datapink.com">DataPink</a>.